Why Easter is better than Christmas - The Washtenaw Voice

 Staff Writer

 Christmas is the most visible Christian holiday in the secular world, but it is hardly recognized as a religious day in popular culture.
 Many Evangelical Christians and Catholics take offense to the politically correct term “Happy Holidays.”
-But that saltiness is misplaced and unnecessary because, as far as Christian holidays go, the Christmas season has paled in importance to the Lent and Easter for the past 1600 years.
+But that saltiness is misplaced and unnecessary because, as far as Christian holidays go, the Christmas season has paled in importance to Lent and Easter for the past 1600 years.
 The time between Mardi Gras and Easter Sunday is largely ignored by mainstream culture.
 Protestants and Catholics place varying degrees of emphasis on it.
 But for Orthodox Christians, Lent is the most important time of the year and Easter is even better than Christmas.

 Consider this.
 How do you get ready for a wedding, a birth, a family gathering, a long trip, a party, a football game, a performance, or even a test?
 We rarely go into these things without at least trying to prepare in some way.
 Even procrastinators cram the night before a test.
 But there are some things that we just can’t do without getting ready.
 We can’t run marathons, climb mountains, or get perfect ACT scores without dedicating significant amounts of time and effort.